 The Legislation Would:

-- Restrict an employee’s ability to accept or reject union representation through the use of a secret ballot.
-This process would allow labor unions to pressure employees to sign a card in public to join a union rather than allowing individuals to vote privately.
-Seventy-nine percent of NFIB members agree that employers should not be required to recognize unions by way of signed authorization cards.
+- Restrict an employee’s ability to accept or reject union representation through a “card check” process, which would eliminate the secret ballot.
+NFIB Member Ballot shows 79% of NFIB members agree that employers should not be required to recognize unions by way of signed authorization cards.